mosip/documentation/docs/Home.md

 ## About MOSIP

 The **Modular Open Source Identity Platform** is an open source, open standards based foundational identity platform.
 MOSIP is an API first platform that can be used by countries to build their own national id platform.
-MOSIP offers id lifecycle management features and identity verification capabilities out of the box.
+MOSIP offers id life-cycle management features and identity verification capabilities out of the box.

 The key objectives of MOSIP are to:
 * Provide the basic framework to create a fully functional foundational identity system
 * Provide flexibility for a country to choose and customize the features from the basic framework according to their requirements
 * Maintain privacy, security and confidentiality of an individual's data
-* Provide a scalable and accessible solution to cater to a wide range of population (a few thousands to sevral hundreds of millions)
+* Provide a scalable and accessible solution to cater to a wide range of population (a few thousands to several hundreds of millions)

 ## Releases